 "Down!" commanded the human king and Sorenna made a sweeping motion with her hands that swept the bridge clear of the kobold horde as the elf, human and dwarf knelt.
 Thousands more kobold halted at the start of the arch, their ululating cry beginning once more as their shamen rallied them for a second onslaught.

 "My friends, sheath your weapons and join me."
-The king's quiet, sombre tone carried through the shrieking horde, and the other two warriors moved to his side.
+The king's quiet, somber tone carried through the shrieking, and the other two warriors moved to his side.
 "We have fought, but we cannot run any further.
 We have nowhere to go now."

 The gems in the sword glowed and pulsed and, as they watched, the guard split and morphed, each bar of the wrist guard changing into a short dagger with an elegant hilt, each topped with one of the two smaller Eyes.

 "Keep hold of your new weapons, my friends.
 Tell your people what we have done here, for one day the Eyes will be needed again to shine in the darkness.

 "Sorenna's spell will not last forever.
 When the dark stirs once again, your people must once again stand up and face the enemy.
 We will be here waiting.
 Goodbye my friends, may the Gods bless your children and your clans."